SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                           • SYSTEM INFO      > Shows the full firmware version and copyright information.
                           • I2C FALLBACK     > Available only when the SERVICE MENU is entered during startup; restores the fail-safe I²C address (0x61) and returns to the startup SERVICE MENU.
 Normal initialization resumes only after explicitly leaving the menu.
                           • FACTORY RESET    > Clears all stored settings and user memories and restores the default settings after double confirmation.
+During the reset, the dedicated FACTORY RESET / resetting... status remains visible for at least 750 ms (or longer if the reset itself takes longer).
                           • EXIT MENU        > Returns to the main interface, or resumes normal initialization when the SERVICE MENU was entered during startup.

 ```